 Such problems may be resolved easily by the use of the balanced line input signal connections.
-If the interconnection is via the 'Tape' socket - which does not feature a balanced input connection - then it should be possible to resolve the hum loop by lifting the internal signal earth of either the Maestro amplifier or the other unit.
-The signal circuitry within the case is earthed to the chassis via an internal green wire signal earth link which is located between the PCB and an adjacent chassis earth lug, near to input socket No.1.
+If the interconnection is via the 'Slave' or 'Tape' sockets - which do not feature a balanced input connection - then it should be possible to resolve the hum loop by lifting the internal signal earth of either the Maestro amplifier or the other unit.
+The signal circuitry within the case is earthed to the chassis via an internal green wire signal earth link which is located between the rear PCB and an adjacent chassis earth lug.